geomagpy/IMBOT/README.md

 ## 1. Introduction

+A peer-review system is widely used for scientific publications, and is generally accepted as being essential for providíng objective results in a transparent way.
+Data products are typically not reviewed by the science community.
+INTERMAGNET, a network of geomagnetic observatories, however, based their data publications since 2010 ultimately on a international peer review system.
+A group of volunteering data checkers is evaluating each data submission.
+Initially INTERMAGNET applied this peer review system to  obligatory 1-min data products, which are used to evaluate the quality of observatory data and whether this observatory meets the strict standards of INTERMAGNET.
 Since 2014 [INTERMAGNET] welcomes submissions of data products with one-second resolution.
 For effective archiving of such data sets a new data format, [IMAGCDF], has been introduced.
 All INTERMAGNET observatories are invited to submit such data sets along with their traditional one-minute data products.
 INTERMAGNET subjects submitted one-minute data sets to a peer review system in order to ensure quality and accuracy of published data.
-All submitted one-minute data products are evaluated in a 2 step checking process.
-In a first step an independent referee is checking the data submission trying to identify errors, inconsistencies, missing elements/meta information and evaluates the data against strict INTERMAGNET standards and thresholds.
+All submitted one-minute data products are evaluated in a two-step checking process.
+In a first step an independent referee is checking the data submission trying to identify errors, inconsistencies, missing elements, missing meta information and evaluates the data against strict INTERMAGNET standards and thresholds.
 An automatic tool, check1min, is used to assist the referees.
-In a second step, a member of the INTERMAGNET operations committees definitive data group is cross-checking reports and data, comparable to the editors decision in a publication peer-review process.
+In a second step, a member of the INTERMAGNET operations committees definitive data group, usually the chair, is cross-checking reports and data, comparable to the editors decision in a publication peer-review process.
 If step 2 is passed, the data will be published on INTERMAGNET's web portals.
 The hugh amount of new one-second data complicates this traditional approach.
 The acceptance of an observatory for